-Research Disclosures Policy
+Research Uses and Disclosures Policy

-Averting Serious Threat Disclosures Policy
+Serious Threat to Health or Safety Disclosures Policy

-Specialized Government Functions Use and Disclosures Policy
+Specialized Government Functions Disclosures Policy

 PROCEDURE

 General Rule for Uses and Disclosures of PHI that is Not Mental Health Information (as defined under Iowa Law).

 Covered Entity shall obtain a signed Authorization form (attached) from all Individuals before Using or Disclosing PHI for purposes other than treatment, payment or health care operations or unless the Use or Disclosure is otherwise permitted, required or prohibited under HIPAA or this Policy Manual.